tango-io/ruby-reference/Ruby-introduction.md

 ### Hashes
 A Hash is a collection of key-value pairs.
 It is similar to an Array, except that indexing is done via arbitrary keys of any object type, not an integer index.

 Creates a new hash populated with the given objects.
 Equivalent to the literal { key => value, ... }.
-In the first form, keys and values occur in pairs, so there must be an even number of arguments.  <=== in my opinion this paragraph

 ```
 food = {